tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The client uses the "signature_algorithms" extension to indicate to the server which signature algorithms may be used in digital signatures.
-Clients which desire the server to authenticate via a certificate MUST send this algorithm.
+Clients which desire the server to authenticate via a certificate MUST send this extension.
 If a server
-is authenticating via a certificate and the client has not sent a "signature_algorithms" extension then the server MUST the server MUST close the connection with a fatal "missing_extension" alert.
+is authenticating via a certificate and the client has not sent a "signature_algorithms" extension then the server MUST close the connection with a fatal "missing_extension" alert.
-(see {{mti-extensions}})
+(see {{mti-extensions}}).

+Servers which are authenticating via a certificate MUST indicate so by sending the client an empty "signature_algorithms" extension.

 The "extension_data" field of this extension contains a "supported_signature_algorithms"
 value: